Engine Cooling Fan Structural Analysis

-The Durability Test Methods section describes the detailed test procedures that may be used depending on type of fan, equipment availability, and end objective.
+The durability test methods section describes the detailed test procedures for a laboratory environment that may be used depending on type of fan, equipment availability, and end objective.

-Each of the previous levels builds upon information derived from the previous level.
+The second and third levels build upon information derived from the previous level.
 Engineering judgment is required as to the applicability of each level to a different vehicle environment or a new fan design.

 This SAE Recommended Practice is applicable to any engine cooling fan application including medium and heavy-duty trucks, buses, construction equipment, industrial, and agricultural equipment.
 Some sections are more applicable to engine-driven fans than to hydraulic-driven or electric-motor-driven fans, especially with respect to speed control.
 Fan failure modes, however, are generally the same regardless of driving modes.

 The usage of non-metallic construction necessitates areas of evaluation not required by metallic designs.
 Chief among these are temperature extremes, moisture content, impact resistance, chemical attack, material purity/homogeneity, and aging/weathering.
 Areas of evaluation affecting both metallic and non-metallic fans, but requiring somewhat different approaches with non-metallic parts, include natural frequency determination and durability testing.

 Corrections have been made to punctuation, grammar, and spelling where needed.
 Section 126.96.36.199 has been expanded to include Power Take Off (PTO) mounted parking brakes.
 Clarifying statements have been added where needed.